 LANDSCAPE ARCHITECTURE: DESIGN DEVELOPMENT

 If the conceptual design was done correctly, then this stage is where you get to see your finished product further refined and fleshed out with appropriate material choices and combinations.
 Quality design will also incorporate demographic-based expectations and will be the template from which the rest of the process is derived.
 As far as you’re concerned, this is your last economically feasible chance to make minor modifications to your plans, so be sure that you know what you’re doing.

-During this phase, the landscape architect will create a series of detail drawings, each one further fleshing out the basic concepts for the space with structural notations for patios, gazebos, shade structures and canopies, rooftop pools/hot tubs and such, and notations for amenities that enhance and reinforce the theme you’ve chosen.
+During this phase, the landscape architect will create a series of detail drawings, each one further fleshing out the basic concepts for the space with structural notations for patios, shade structures and canopies, rooftop pools/hot tubs, and notations for amenities that enhance and reinforce the theme you’ve chosen.
 Although this phase allows the designer to finalize space and function to a great degree, the primary achievement is to enable the client to understand how the project will function as well as give more detail about what it will look like.

 Continuing the design process, the landscape architect prepares drawings suitable for permit submittal and construction which are referred to as construction documents.
 These documents -also known as Construction Drawings and Specifications- are used to actually build your landscape architectural design.
 These are legal documents that must be technically accurate, conform to industry standards and governmental codes.
 They are detailed representations that inform your builders of every item to be installed.

 A typical Construction Document package includes dimensioned layout plans, site and hardscape layout plans, site amenity layout plans, low voltage landscape lighting layout plans, planting plans, irrigation plans, and construction details for all amenity features in your project.
 The detailed clarity of these plans helps the contractor understand your project, helping to avoid costly mistakes during construction.